Privacy Policy

 30916 Isernhagen, Germany

-We always respond to enquiries immediately, but at the latest within one month of receipt.
-In complex cases, this period may be extended by a further two months; in this case, we will inform you of the extension and the reasons within one month.
+We generally respond to enquiries without delay, but at the latest within one month of receipt.
+In complex cases, this period may be extended by a further two months; in such cases, we will inform you of the extension and the reasons within one month.

-We may request additional information to verify your identity and ensure that rights are not being asserted by unauthorised third parties.
-The exercise of your rights is generally free of charge.
-Only in cases of manifestly unfounded or excessive requests may we charge a reasonable fee or refuse to process the request.
+Where necessary, we may request additional information to verify your identity and ensure that rights are not asserted by third parties without authorisation.
+The exercise your rights is generally free of charge.
+We may only charge a reasonable fee or refuse to process requests that are manifestly unfounded or excessive.

 § 15 Obligation to provide personal data